Absence of local conserved quantity in the Heisenberg model with next-nearest-neighbor interaction: Translation invariance of local conserved quantity

 We finally exclude the possibility that a $k$-support conserved quantity $Q$ has shift-invariant $k$-support operators but non-shift-invariant $m$-support operators with $m<k$.
-This case is excluded by considering $Q'=Q-TQ$ with one-site shift operator $T$.
+We prove it by contradiction.
+Suppose that $k$ is the minimum number such that a nontrivial $k$-support conserved quantity $Q$ exists.
+Consider $Q'=Q-TQT^{-1}$ with one-site shift operator $T$.
 By construction, $Q'$ is conserved, and since $Q$ has shift-invariant $k$-support operators, $Q'$ is a less-than-$k$-support conserved quantity.
-This contradicts that $k$ is the minimum number for nontrovial $k$-support local conserved quantity.
-We note that owing to the construction, the sum of the coefficients of an $m$-support operator in $Q'$ over all sites is zero, which exclude the possibility that $Q'$ is a trivial local conserved quantity, the Hamiltonian $H$ and the Z magnetic field.
+In addition, by expanding $Q'$ as $Q'=\sum_{l=1}^{k-1} \sum_{\bsA^l\in \calP^l} \sum_{i=1}^L q'_{\bsA^l,i}\bsA^l_i$, we easily see from the construction that $\sum_{i=1}^L q'_{\bsA^l,i}=0$ for any $\bsA^l$.
+This directly implies that $Q'$ is not a trivial local conserved quantity (the Hamiltonian $H$ and the Z magnetic field in the case with symmetry), and hence $Q'$ is a nontrivial less-than-$k$-support conserved quantity, which is a contradiction.

+{\it Acknowledgement}|| The author thanks Atsuo Kuniba, Yuuya Chiba, Mizuki Yamaguchi, and HaRu K Park for fruitful discussions.
+The author also thanks Hosho Katsura for careful reading of the manuscript and various helpful comments.
+The author thanks Hidehiro Saito for informing me various literature on zigzag spin chains.
+The author was supported by JSPS KAKENHI Grants-in-Aid for Early-Career Scientists Grant Number JP19K14615.